dreamx-market/dreamx-contracts/README.md

 * deploy with `truffle migrate --reset --network [NETWORK]`, replace [NETWORK] with the network to deploy to
 * flatten Exchange.sol with https://github.com/poanetwork/solidity-flattener and verify on Etherscan with the "Optimization" option set to "yes"
 * change the admin addresses (owner, server, feeCollector)
 * remove the remaining funds from the single-use address
+* update CONTRACT_ADDRESS from .rbenv-vars in production server

 # Running the test suite